Communist Party of Armenia (Soviet Union): History

 The first Marxist group in Armenia was founded by Stepan Shaumian in 1899 in Jalaloghli (modern-day Stepanavan).
 In 1902, Shaumian, Bogdan Knunyants and Arshak Zurabov jointly established the Union of Armenian Social Democrats in Tiflis (Tbilisi) as a branch of the Russian Social Democratic Labour Party.
 Like its parent organization, it split into a Bolshevik and Menshevik faction.

 During the existence of the First Republic of Armenia (1918–1920), the Armenian Bolsheviks actively struggled against the government led by the Armenian Revolutionary Federation (Dashnaktsutiun).
 In September 1919, the Bolshevik organizations of Armenia created the Armenia Committee (Armenkom) of the Russian Communist Party (Bolsheviks).
 In May 1920, they led a failed armed uprising against the ARF-led government.
-Many of Armenian Bolsheviks were executed or forced to flee to newly sovietized Azerbaijan following the failed uprising, and the communists' activities in Armenia practically ceased.
+Many of Armenian Bolsheviks were executed or forced to flee to newly Sovietized Azerbaijan following the failed uprising, and the communists' activities in Armenia practically ceased.

-On 30 June 1920, the Russian Communist Party authorized the creation of the Communist parties of Armenia, Azerbaijan and Georgia, which were to be subordinated to the Caucasian Bureau of the party.
-Another party called the Communist Party of Armenia, which had been created in 1918 to spread Bolshevik propaganda among Western Armenian refugees, was merged with the main Communist Party of Armenia.
-In November 1920, the Armenian Revolutionary Committee (Armrevkom, chaired by Sarkis Kasyan) was created in Baku to facilitate the sovietization of Armenia.
-On 29 November 1920, Armrevkom crossed into Armenia from Azerbaijan together with the Red Army and declared the Armenian Soviet Socialist Republic.
+On 30 June 1920, the Russian Communist Party authorized the creation of the Communist parties of Armenia, Azerbaijan and Georgia, which were to be subordinated to the Kavbiuro of the party.
+In November 1920, the Armenian Revolutionary Committee (Armrevkom, chaired by Sarkis Kasyan) was created in Baku to facilitate the Sovietization of Armenia.
+On 29 November 1920, Armrevkom crossed into Armenia from Azerbaijan together with the 11th Red Army and declared the Armenian Soviet Socialist Republic.

 The Communist Party of Armenia's first congress took place in January 1922, the same year that the Soviet Union was officially founded with the Transcaucasian SFSR (and with it Soviet Armenia) as a constituent member.

-Many of the party's leaders were accused of being Trotskyists or Dashnakist and executed in 1937.
+The party published the daily newspaper Sovetakan Hayastan ("Soviet Armenia") hy] and the monthly magazine Leninyan Ughiov ("On Lenin's Path") hy].
+During Joseph Stalin's Great Purge, many of the party's leaders were accused of being Trotskyists, Dashnaks, or Specifists, and were executed or exiled.
+Most were later rehabilitated during Nikita Khrushchev's Thaw.